-I am pleased to invite you to the Annual Meeting of Shareholders of Unitil Corporation, scheduled to be held on Thursday, April 17, 2008, at 10:30 A.M., at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire.
-This year, shareholders are being asked to vote on the election of five Directors.
+I am pleased to invite you to attend the Annual Meeting of Shareholders of Unitil Corporation.
+The meeting will be held on Thursday, April 16, 2009, at 10:30 A.M., at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire.
+This year, shareholders are being asked to vote on the election of three directors.